speudusa/csharp-web-development-wiki/Course-Overview-and-Structure.md

 ## Bug and Issue Reporting

 Students should notify their TA or instructor of any issues they find in course materials (typos, bugs, etc).
 Course staff should assess the issue and gather as much info as possible.
-If the issue is indeed with course materials (some student concerns are the result of misreadings, bad student code, etc) then then they should raise the issue with the Education Team.
+If the issue is indeed with course materials (some student concerns are the result of misreadings or mistakes made while learning, etc) then then they should raise the issue with the Education Team.
 To submit an issue, do one of the following:

-- Message the Ed Team in the course Slack (@EducationTeam)
+- Message the Ed Team in the course Slack (@StaffSupport)
 - Email the Ed Team at education@launchcode.org
 - Create a [new issue on GitHub](https://github.com/LaunchCodeEducation/csharp-web-development/issues) (only for non-urgent issues)